Skip Breadcrumb Links

 - Deciding where new schools should be built and

 - Providing programs in schools such as special

 - Developing local education policy (for example, safe

 - Setting an annual balanced budget for the school board.

 - Ensuring schools follow the rules set out in the

 - Establishing a school council at each school and a Parent Involvement Committee for the board.

 You can find out who your trustee is by asking at the school

 office or contacting your local school board.

 Many community agencies can help you find information about school for your children.
-To find help in your area, go to Services Near Me.

 For More Information